|

 We need to remove these misalignments between responsibility and

 authority.
-Let’s
+Let’s have a

-have a look at the structure of this cloud.
+look at the structure of this cloud.

-We have
+We have to

-injections to overcome the valid ones.
+overcome the valid ones.
+Its is

-rule, by the way, may be perfectly acceptable, in its original context.
+the way, may be perfectly acceptable, in its original context.
 The rule writer just didn’t understand the

 ramifications that the rule might have in other places at other times within

 the organization.
-We
+We formulate

-formulate this cloud in a slightly different sequence than usual (1).
+this cloud in a slightly different sequence than usual (1).
 We write the need that we have to protect

 first, and the rule that is blocking us from taking the needed action